 Students who successfully pass the audition/interview process must then:

-- Submit transcripts from all other colleges or universities attended.
+- Submit transcripts from all other colleges or universities attended to Education Academic Services, Room 139 Education Building, 1000 Bascom Mall:.
 Applications cannot be processed unless a complete academic record is presented for consideration.

-- File a major declaration form with the School of Music.
+- Submit a major declaration form to the School of Music.
 Consult with the Music Education advisor regarding this process.